YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 computation as the computation was already done at the server side.
 The size of the resolved synthetic module in memory, however, is much larger than the base synthetic module.
-For mobile devices, which have less CPU power, you would want to use resolved synthetic modules.
+For mobile devices, which have less CPU power, you should use resolved synthetic modules.

 .. _optimize_perf-contexts: